 On this principle she founded The Kaivalya Yoga Method, a fresh take on yoga emphasizing the individual path while honoring tradition.
 Teaching students since 2001, teachers since 2003, Alanna has written and developed teacher trainings worldwide for top studios and independently.
 In 2015, she debuted a comprehensive 500hr-online teacher training with YogaDownload.

-She holds a Ph.D. in Mythological Studies with an Emphasis in Depth Psychology from Pacifica Graduate Institute, has authored numerous articles and three books: Myths of the Asanas, an accessible practitioner’s guide to stories behind beloved poses; Sacred Sound, a yoga “hymnal,” illustrating the role of chant and mantra in modern practice.
-Her third book, Yoga Beyond the Mat, is a guidebook showing practitioners how to make yoga their spiritual practice.
+She holds a Ph.D. in Mythological Studies with an Emphasis in Depth Psychology from Pacifica Graduate Institute, has authored numerous articles and three books: Myths of the Asanas, an accessible practitioner’s guide to stories behind beloved poses, and Sacred Sound, a yoga “hymnal,” illustrating the role of chant and mantra in modern practice.
+Her third book, Yoga Beyond the Mat, teaches modern day people how to build a personal spiritual practice through yoga.

 She lives in New York City with Roxy the Wonderdog.
-Visit her website at: alannak.com
+Find out more at alannak.com